• Skip to content

 Shear and Friction in Pressure Ulcer Development

-While the major factor in the development of pressure injury is pressure itself shear and friction forces also play a part.
+While the major factor in the development of pressure injury is pressure itself, shear forces also play a part.

-When you move over a surface and remain in contact with it, the skin gets pulled along that surface.
+When you move over a surface and the body remains in contact with it, the skin can be pulled along that surface.
 You can feel this ‘drag’ effect if you run your hand over something.

-How can shear and friction lead to a pressure ulcer?
+How can shear forces lead to the development of a pressure ulcer?

-Shear causes stretching and tearing of blood vessels which reduces blood flow, increases blood pooling and can lead to cell damage.
+Shear causes stretching and tearing of blood vessels which reduce blood flow increase blood pooling and can lead to cell damage.

 Shearing stops or reduces blood flow more easily than pressure alone (for example, it is easier to cut off flow in a water hose by bending than by pinching it).

-Although shear and friction causes tissue damage slightly differently to pressure, the damage produced is the same as with pressure.
+Although shear causes tissue damage slightly differently to pressure, the damage produced is the same as with pressure.

 Importantly, it is difficult to create pressure without shear, and shear without pressure, so the two usually go hand-in-hand.

-For information on how pressure leads to pressure injury, see our article How Pressure Causes Pressure Ulcers.
+For information on how pressure leads to pressure injury, see our article How Pressure Ulcers Develop?

 How can repeated friction cause a pressure ulcer?